Control of Localized Multiple Excitation Dark States in Waveguide QED

-with $\mathcal{S}_1 = \sum_{j=1}^{M} \hat{\sigma}_j/\sqrt{M}$ and $\mathcal{S}_2 = \sum_{j=M+1}^{{N}} \hat{\sigma}_j/\sqrt{N-M}$ being collective symmetric lowering operators.
-The last term shows that the symmetric superpositions of the two parts of the chain are dissipatively coupled by the enhanced rate $2\Gamma = \sqrt{M {(N-M)}\Gamma_\mathrm{1D,1} \Gamma_\mathrm{1D,2}}$.
+The last term shows that the symmetric superpositions of the two parts are dissipatively coupled by the enhanced rate $2\Gamma = \sqrt{M {(N-M)}}\gamma $.
 There are an additional $N-1$ operators with zero coupling to the waveguide and, therefore, not appearing in Eq.~\eqref{ham2}.
-For the sake of clarity we assume identical waveguide couplings from now on and shift the discussion of the general case to the SI~\cite{supp}.
 Note that the same results follow for odd multiples of $\lambda_0/2$ separations with the symmetric operators now replaced with anti-symmetric operators, having alternate signs between consecutive qubits.

-The case of a single qubit interacting with a chain of qubits in the collective symmetric state can also be realized with two-level atoms in free space.
-In this analogy the first qubit is placed at the center of a ring of subwavelength-spaced two-level emitters where, due to permutational ring symmetry, only the symmetric mode of the ring couples to the central emitter~\cite{Holzinger2020}.
+The division is a formal one, but our results can be generalized to non-identical couplings as shown in the in the Supplementary Information~\cite{supp}.
+In particular, if we assume that the first qubits coupled with a rate $\gamma_{1}$ while the remaining with a rate $\gamma_{2}$ the localization is enhanced.
+That is, a higher fraction of the excited state population is concentrated in the first qubits.
+The effects of impurities as non-radiative enegy loss $\gamma_{\text{nr}}$ and dephasing $\gamma_{\phi}$ are also explored in the SI.

 \textit{Single Excitation.---}The qubits decay into the waveguide via collective channels determined by the eigenstates of Eq.~\eqref{ham1}.
-For large arrays, the single-excitation eigenstates are approximated by Bloch waves of wavevector $k$ decaying at rates $\Gamma_{k}$~\cite{Albrecht_2019,sheremet2021waveguide,Asenjo-Garcia2017}.
-For finite systems, the decay rates depend on qubit number $N$ and lattice spacing $d$, as shown in Fig.~\ref{fig:rabi}(a) for the slowest decay rate.
+For large arrays, the decay rates depend on qubit number $N$ and lattice spacing $d$, as shown in Fig.~\ref{fig:rabi}(a) for the slowest decay rate.
 While in general the decay rate of the most subradiant eigenstate is suppressed with increasing qubit number -- following a $N^{-3}$ scaling~\cite{Albrecht_2019} -- this is not the case for spacing $k_\mathrm{1D}d= n \pi$.
-In this so-called ``mirror configuration'' (with $d=n\lambda_0$), there is only one bright state, $|\Psi^{(1)}_\mathcal{S}\rangle=(\hat{\sigma}_1^\dagger+\sqrt{N-1}\mathcal{S}^\dagger_2) |G\rangle/\sqrt{N}$ where $|G\rangle = |g\rangle^{\otimes N}$, and $(N-1)$ perfectly dark states of exactly zero decay rate.
+In this so-called ``mirror configuration'' (with $d=n\lambda_0$), there is only one bright state, $|\Psi^{(1)}_\mathcal{S}\rangle= \textstyle \sum_j^N \hat{\sigma}_j^\dagger |G\rangle/\sqrt{N}$ where $|G\rangle = |g\rangle^{\otimes N}$, and $(N-1)$ perfectly dark states of exactly zero decay rate.
 Leveraging the degeneracy of the dark manifold, one can build highly-localized dark states.
 Consider the state